 Foods to Avoid

 If you eat too much of the following foods, your blood sugar will rise and there is a risk of falling out of ketosis.
-It can take anywhere from 1-3 days to get back into ketosis, and you will likely feel horrible during that time.
+It can take anywhere from 1-3 days to get back into ketosis, and there’s a good chance you’ll experience some negative side effects.

 - starchy vegetables (potatoes, sweet potatoes)